erroronline1/qualitymanagement/readme.md

 if you want your employees to have a look at approved products and materials for your company and let them keep in touch with the inventory control this module makes it quite easy to look up all products.

-dependencies are: the datalist of inventory and an excel file containing the original data exporting everything OR the stocklist-script. the displayed data is sorted according to the excel-lists column organisation or depends on the order of the erp-dump. if something is changed here the filter-method might have to be adjusted. employees have the opportunity to support inventory control via email and keep them updated.
+dependencies are: the datalist of inventory and an excel file containing the original data exporting everything OR the stocklist-script [more about that here](#stocklist). the displayed data is sorted according to the excel-lists column organisation or depends on the order of the erp-dump. if something is changed here the filter-method might have to be adjusted. employees have the opportunity to support inventory control via email and keep them updated.

 globalSearch api: returns number of matches regarding search terms.